 The first thing that feels different about “A Lonely Coast” in the Close Range collection by Annie Proulx is the voice.
-This short story is written in second person, then switches to first in the second paragraph.
+This short story begins in second person point of view, then switches to first in the second paragraph.
 The previous stories of this collection were all written by a third-person unseen narrator with an intimate knowledge of the milieu and deep understanding of character.

 Immediately I am wondering: Why has Proulx chosen (mainly) first-person for this one?
 Also: do we have an unreliable narrator on our hands?
 Of course, all first person narration is on the ‘unreliable continuum’.
 But since Proulx normally writes in third, I suggest a good reason for the switch up.